 You can learn more about Snyder’s Save The Cat by checking out my quick review of the book: Save the Cat by Blake Snyder.

 You can learn more about Field’s Screenplay by checking out my post Syd Field’sScreenplay

 So how do you know if your script is up to industry standards?
 As a screenwriter you should be interacting with other screenwriters, reading their scripts, and reading scripts from produced screenwriters.
 So by the time you’ve written a few solid scripts you should have some idea about where you stand compared to industry standards.
 If you’re not doing any of these things your script probably isn’t ready and neither are you – so start reading other people’s scripts while you’re working on your writing.

 One great way to find out if your script is ready to be sent out is to ask someone in the industry to review your screenplay.
-I don’t currently have the time to provide this service but I have written a post on finding a script consultant which you can find here: Finding a script consultant.
+Selling Your Screenplay currently has a script consultant service.
+Check it out here: https://www.sellingyourscreenplay.com/script-consultant/.

 Make sure you protect your work by getting a copyright on it or sending it to the WGA for registration.
 Check out my post How do you protect your work?
 Screenplay copyrights and WGA registration to learn how to protect yourself and your script.

 Okay… so now you’ve written a couple good scripts and gotten them all copyrighted.
 Now what?